csucdsi/dsi-website-archive/content/event/2018-04-01_setup_python.md

 * edX course from Microsoft: https://www.edx.org/course/introduction-to-python-absolute-beginner
 * User documentation from `readthedocs` - looks to be quite heavy on configuration and security.
 May not be helpful for newbies.  https://jupyter-notebook.readthedocs.io/en/stable/index.html

+### Error with `matplotlib`?
+The jury is still out on this one.
+I  noticed that some people during the workshop couldn't run the sample code because `matplotlib` wasn't recognized.
+However if I open Anaconda Navigator (Windows) it shows that the package is installed.
+I haven't been able to replicate the problem yet, but I did find this Stack Overflow post that indicates it may be a dependency conflict: https://stackoverflow.com/questions/43680018/why-matplotlib-doesnt-update-in-anaconda-to-the-2-0-version

+Any tips, fixes or pointers on this please contact us!